arclk/Tablut/README.md

 The compiled project is in  the `build` folder.

-In order to generate the `.jar` in the `dist` folder, type in the project folder:
+In order to generate the `.jar` into the `dist` folder, type in the project folder:

 ```
 ant jar